Photo by DR-images / Shutterstock.com

 However, if your air-conditioning system is suffering from a bigger problem — like a leak or loss of refrigerant — it’s likely time for a mechanic.

-Your four tires offer a critical connection to the road, says the Car Care Council.
+Your four tires offer a critical connection to the road.
 Check them at least monthly.
-Low tire pressure adds rolling resistance, making it harder for the engine to move your car.
+Low tire pressure increases rolling resistance, making it harder for the engine to move your car.

-Don’t wait for your car’s tire pressure monitoring system to light up, as it may be too late to save the tire.
+Don’t wait for your car’s tire pressure monitoring system to light up on the dashboard, as that may be too late to save the tire.
 Instead, check air pressure when the tires are cool — summer weather and friction can cause the pressure inside to rise, giving you a false sense of security.

-Also, check the tire tread by inserting a penny: If you can see all of Abraham Lincoln’s head, it’s time for new tires.
+Also, check the tire tread by inserting a penny with the image upside down: If you can see all of Abraham Lincoln’s head, your tread depth is less than 2/32 of an inch and it’s time for new tires.
 If the tires look unevenly worn, have your wheel balance and alignment checked.

 Here are a few more tips to get your car road-ready for summer: